jaspector

 • Through Light-Heigel (other)

-Typical inspection sequence: Permit issuance, required phase inspections, then final inspection and occupancy approval where applicable
+Typical sequence: Permit issuance, required phase inspections, then final inspection and occupancy approval where applicable

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Light-Heigel and Associates, Inc. for UCC building permits; township zoning officer is listed separately on the township zoning page before applying.
+Source: Light-Heigel and Associates, Inc. for UCC building permits; township zoning officer is listed separately on the township zoning page ↗

 The township zoning page posts separate zoning and building permit applications; regulated UCC work requires a building permit through Light-Heigel

-Typical processing time is Public Light-Heigel Clinton County packet says completeness is checked within 5 days of receipt; no Bald Eagle-specific full processing estimate was posted.
+Building permit processing times in Bald Eagle Township, PA typically run Public Light-Heigel Clinton County packet says completeness is checked within 5 days of receipt; no Bald Eagle-specific full processing estimate was posted.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Bald Eagle Township, PA.
 The following work is generally exempt: No Bald Eagle Township public exempt-work list was found.
+When in doubt, confirm with the local building department before starting work.